DreymaR/BigBagKbdTrixPKL/Files/README.md

 * Merged several .ini sections including eD specific ones into the default [pkl] as it's tidier.
 * Made a PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
-* If using a layout from the command line, the notation "UseLayPos_#" will run layout # in the layout list set in PKL_Settings.
+* If using a layout from the command line, the notation "UseLayPos_#" will run layout # in the layout list set in EPKL_Settings.
-	- This also makes Refresh robust against layout changes in PKL_Settings.
+	- This also makes Refresh robust against layout changes in EPKL_Settings.
 * Base layout: Specify in layout.ini a basis file (layout section only).
 Just need to list changes in layout.ini now.
 Nice for variants.
 * Shorthand notation in PKL .ini layouts, allowing the KbdType/CurlMod/ErgoMod settings to be referred to as @K/@C/@E resp. (@T for all at once).
 * Path shortcut for layout.ini entries, allowing ".\" instead of full path from PKL root.

 **MENUS/IMAGES**
 * Edited menus and the About... dialog.
-* Added a KeyHistory shortcut for debugging etc. Make it configurable in pkl_eD.ini (eD_DebugInfo).
+* Added a KeyHistory shortcut for debugging etc. Make it configurable in EPKL_Settings.ini (eD_DebugInfo).
 * Added a Refresh hotkey.
-Reruns PKL in case something got stuck or similar.
+Reruns EPKL in case something got stuck or similar.
-* You can specify in PKL_eD.ini which tray menu item is the default (i.e., activated by double-clicking the tray icon)
+* You can specify in EPKL_Settings.ini which tray menu item is the default (i.e., activated by double-clicking the tray icon)
 * Would tray menu shortcuts work?
 E.g., &About.
 Answer: The menu shows it, but unselectable by key(?).

 * Multilayered help images so fingering can be in one image and letters/symbols in another (saves file space, adds options).